Inkdpixels/release-notes-generator/README.md

 ```

 ## Commit message guidelines
-The commit message guidelines, on which this plugin also relies on, are explained on [Inkdpixels/commit-analyzer](https://github.com/Inkdpixels/commit-analyzer#commit-message-guidelines).
+The commit message guidelines, on which this plugin also relies on, are explained over at [Inkdpixels/commit-analyzer](https://github.com/Inkdpixels/commit-analyzer#commit-message-guidelines).

 ## Contributing
 We use xo to lint the code, please take care to run `npm test` before you commit something.